bakermat/TA-strava-for-splunk/README.txt

 - Added support for activity streams, which allow for vendor-agnostic second-by-second analysis of all sensor data in an activity (time, distance, heart rate, power, altitude and more).
 Requires reindexing data if you want it for activities already in Splunk.
 - Removed support for undocumented feature to retrieve raw workout files in favour of the stream support for a universal approach.
 - Removed hardcoded host and source inputs to comply with best practices.
+- Improved Strava API rate limit handling.
+- Python 3 only version, so only supported on Splunk Enterprise 8.0 or later.
 - Minor bug fixes & some code clean-up.
-- Python 3 only version, so only supported on Splunk Enterprise 8.0 or later.

 v2.6.0
 - Added 'strava_athlete' lookup table to store athlete id, firstname, lastname, ftp and weight.